 Our mission is to understand the Universe on all energy, length and time scales, and to connect the evolution of the cosmos and its phenomena to the fundamental physics of the microcosmos and the basic constituents of matter.

-We strive to enable an optimal knowledge gain through the development, construction, operation, and efficient utilization of cutting-edge research and computing infrastructures in an international environment.
+We strive to enable an optimal knowledge gain through the development, construction, operation, and efficient utilization of state-of-the-art research and computing infrastructures in an international environment.
 These encompass world-leading high-energy accelerator experiments and large-scale astroparticle physics observatories.
 Furthermore, we develop theoretical foundations of our understanding of the Universe and devise innovative methods for simulations and data analysis, employing modern computing technologies like artificial intelligence and quantum computing.

 Matter and Technologies